 Previously when you’ve redesigned a room how much attention did you pay to choosing the wall color?
 The art that covers much of those walls?
 How about the flooring?
 The furniture and rugs that cover that floor?
 Now what about the ceiling?
 The human eye is drawn to contrast, even with richly painted walls and perfectly matching floors, the first thing a person is going to notice is your bright white (probably pop-corned) ceilings.
 So how does one craft an equally aesthetically pleasing topper to a nearly perfect living space?

 The first question you need to answer is whether or not you want a textured ceiling.
-The majority of homes in the US and Canada built in the last 30 years are going to have popcorn ceilings.
+A majority of homes in the US and Canada built in the last 30 years are going to have popcorn ceilings.
 While popcorn ceilings help hide imperfections and slightly deaden noise, they are hard to clean, difficult to repair or paint and frankly look outdated.
 Also, if you’re house was built prior to 1977 you should consider having your popcorn ceiling tested for asbestos.
 If you want to keep the textured ceiling but add some color, treat it like an accent wall.
 Paint the ceiling first using a ¾” nap roller cover.
 Then after the 2nd or 3rd coat, use a paint brush, or better yet the Mr. LongArm SMART Edger, to cut-in where the ceilings and walls meet.
 Now lets take a look at the process for removing the texture from your ceiling if you’ve chosen that path.

 - Small Pump Tank Sprayer filled with water